evkw/Udacity.mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1

-Application is now configured to use port 3000
+## How to Run
+1. npm install http-server -g
+2. http-server . -p 3000

+## Review Notes
 - Map loads when online
 - Did not see the restaurants.json issue, but it was missing from the cache.
-So assume it was seen when trying to view offline?
-I dont know.
+Error was seen when attempting to use the site offline?
 - Added restaurants.json to the cache